minzwon/tag-based-music-retrieval/README.md

 But the foremost important factors are the size and quality of available data.
 As shown in the table, with our inhouse user-item information (Cul-I), the cultural model outperforms the acoustic model.
 It outperformed in every category.
 Since our inhouse data have 100B explicit user feedbacks, the cultural model becomes more powerful than using relatively small and implicitly created data.
 ### 3. Domain-specific word embeddings
 We compare two different word embeddings by checking nearest neighbors of the given tag.
-One is pretrained with Google News while our proposed one in pretrained with more musical text ([reference](https://competitions.codalab.org/competitions/17119\#learn\_the\_details-terms\_and\_conditions)), such as Amazon reviews, music biographies, and Wikipedia pages about theory and music genres.
+One is pretrained with Google News while our proposed one in pretrained with more musical text, such as Amazon reviews, music biographies, and Wikipedia pages about theory and music genres.

 <img src="figs/Tab3.png" width="500">